CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

         If you don't know the best Desktop option for your needs, please contact us at servicedesk@csc.fi (email subject: Sensitive Data).

 Unfortunately, we are not yet providing a virtual Desktop with GPUs or Windows, Linux Ubuntu operating systems.
 However, we are working on it, and you can find more information on the future developments of the services on our webpage.

-In the following paragraphs, we will discuss how to work with a Desktop, which software is available and how it is possible to customize your workspace.

-## Working with your virtual Desktop
+## Working with your virtual machine

-Once your private virtual computer (Desktop) is launched, each CSC project member can securely connect to from their browser at any time.
+Once your private virtual machine is launched, each CSC project member can securely connect it from their browser at any time.

 When you log in to SD Desktop **Homepage**,  you will be able to access your virtual Desktop in: